10 Times To Trust Your Mama Intuition

 8. Unexplained noises at night

 Nighttime is full of odd noises and occurrences.
 Maybe you’ve just crawled into bed after a long day, and suddenly hear an odd noise coming from another part of the house.
 If you can’t easily identify the sound, or find the source of the noise on the baby monitor, it might not be such a bad idea to get out of bed and find out what caused the noise.
 There have been many cases when a mother has gotten out of bed, only to find an intruder in the house, a heavy object in the nursery has fallen on their child, or their little one has suddenly started breathing irregularly.
-Trust your gut on this one!
+It must be your sixth sense or intuition that leads you to jump out of bed in an instant and check on your baby.
+Trust your gut feeling on this one!

 9. The dangers around water

 Pools, ponds, lakes, oceans, and even bathtubs can present a huge danger to children.
 A child can drown in just a few inches of water!
-Young children do not understand the dangers when it comes to water.
+Young kids do not understand the dangers when it comes to water.
+In fact, they have the confidence to be near one at any given time.
 Perhaps they run too close along the outer edge of a deep pool.
 Or they might submerge their head underwater during bathtime, just to feel the sensation of water surrounding them.
 Or they might run into the ocean, unaware of how quickly a current can sweep them away.
 Teach your little ones about water safety, and be vigilant when it comes to supervising your child around water.

 10. Anxiety about crowded spaces